satyam-software-developer/todolist-react-app/README.md

 1. On loading, the app will fetch and display todos from the API.
 2. You can add a new todo by filling in the input and clicking the “Add” button.
-3. To edit an item, click the "Edit" button next to a todo item, modify the title, and confirm.
+3. To edit an item, click the "Edit" button next to a to-do item, modify the title, and confirm.
 4. To delete a todo, simply click the "Delete" button.

 # Dependencies